PACIFIC ALLIED (WOMEN'S) COUNCIL INSPIRES FAITH IN IDEALS CONCERNING ALL. INCORPORATED

 Mele is a consultant with expertise in governance, leadership, Pacific peoples’ development, diversity strategies, scholarships, and organisational capacity building.
 She also does a lot of public speaking, and mentoring of younger women.
 She is also a White Ribbon Ambassador – one of only a dozen women out of 120+ Ambassadors.
 Mele and husband Ete speak publicly about their past lived experience of family violence.
 She is also a proud mother, grandmother and Wellingtonian.

-ASHALYNA NOA
+PESETA ASHALYNA NOA

 VICE PRESIDENT SOUTH REGION